-Any person owning or operating a business in Kelowna must obtain an annual business licence, which is prominently displayed in their place of business.
+Any person owning or operating a business in Kelowna must obtain an annual business licence, which is to be prominently displayed in their place of business.
 This applies to all short-term rentals, retail and commercial establishments, management and professional firms, home businesses, bed and breakfasts and taxi companies.
 Those operating a short-term rental without a business licence will now be subject to compliance action and fines.

 Business licences can be renewed online, using your Visa or MasterCard, when there are no changes to an existing license.
 Fees vary according to the business category, up to a maximum of $3,000.